Tauranga: Rail

+Tauranga has no passenger rail network, however it is a busy freight rail hub due to distribution from the Port of Tauranga.

 Bus

 Main transportation in the city is provided by the BayBus, with twelve routes servicing the city's population.
 Bay Hopper buses depart the central stops in Tauranga's CBD, Ohauiti, Mount Maunganui and Bayfair every 15 minutes, with the routes to Papamoa and Greerton half-hourly.
-Bee cards were introduced for fares on 27 July 2020.
+Bee Cards were introduced for fares on 27 July 2020.

 The city is also a waypoint for bus travel between cities, with the Bay Hopper, and Intercity having a daily schedule.

+Sea

+Tauranga has a passenger ferry service that transports passengers from Tauranga CBD to Mount Maunganui's Salisbury wharf.
+It is a 2-Way service that costs $15 each way.

 Education

 Tauranga is home to the Bay of Plenty Tertiary Education Partnership, made up of: